inedumozey/filter/README.md

 ...

-## With more complex array of Object
+## With more complex array of Objects

 paths is more usefull when dealing with more complex object